 - Achieve your songwriting goal.

 For example, maybe your goal is to license your songs for tv.
 The steps you need to take will certainly include, doing some general research to find out what that ‘music licensing for tv’ is, speaking to people who are already doing what you want to do, ensuring you have professional quality recordings, signing up with a music licensing agency (or working directly with organisations who will use your music).
 I’m no great expert in this particular area, however, those are just a few things that come to mind that I know will certainly be required.
-You will become the expert and it is you who will discover the path you need to take to achieve that goal.

 One thing I do know is that speaking to people who are already doing what you want to do is incredibly important.
 People are often happy to talk about their achievements in particular fields and opportunities may be available to interview them.
 Seek opportunities to share your ideas and hear what other songwriters have to say.
 You are a creative individual – use your creativity to find opportunities to learn from others.